-With a robust offering of public programs, workshops, classes, camps and arts, and cultural activities seven days a week, the museum is designed around core universal values, giving children, youth, and families a unique space to practice their best selves.
+Public programs, workshops, classes, camps and arts, and cultural activities are offered seven days a week.
+The museum is designed around core universal values, giving children, youth, and families a unique space to practice their best selves.

 The Cayton Museum Santa Monica is located on the third floor of the popular open-air retail and hospitality destination, Santa Monica Place.

 The new flagship facility, which will open as the city's premier children's museum, was made possible with a generous gift by philanthropists Andrea and Barry Cayton.

 Building off the values and history of the former Zimmer Children's Museum in Los Angeles, the reimagined Cayton Museum features a series of eye-opening experiences that empower young visitors to author their adventure.

 Beneath the rainbow-colored climbing nets at the museum is a children's utopia, designed to inspire visitors to explore core universal values such as kindness, compassion, respect, and hospitality through five themed exhibit wings.